DrakirL/DrakirL.github.io/p10/class/rogue.md

 You gain the Level 3 Feature of your chosen Rogue Subclass.

 ### Level 4: Evasion/Prepared for the worst?
-If you would make a Save to halve incoming damage, you may use 1 Action to instead take the halved damage if you fail, and no damage if you succeed.
+If you would make a Save to halve incoming damage, you may use 1 Action to instead take the halved damage if you fail, and no damage if you succeed? <br>
+If you would make a Save against incoming damage, you may use 1 Action to instead take half as much damage.
+If the damage is already halved by you succeeding on the save, you instead take no damage?

 ### Level 5: Subclass Feature
 You gain the Level 5 Feature of your chosen Rogue Subclass.